anshikakalhans/linux-shell-assignment/README.md

 Script 3: Automated Download Task (download.sh)

 This script automatically downloads a file from a given URL using commands like wget or curl.
 It helps automate the downloading process and shows how to work with network-related commands in Linux.

+Reflection

+During this assignment, I faced a few challenges like understanding GitHub, giving script permissions, and running the commands correctly.
+But while doing it, I learned how to write basic shell scripts, use Linux commands, and automate small tasks.
+These skills are useful in real life because things like backups, monitoring, and automation are commonly done on servers and systems.
+This assignment helped me get more comfortable with Linux and scripting.